Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie Expert)

 - Dark or thick skin patches on the back of the neck, in the armpits, and under the breasts

-PCOS – polycystic ovaries?
+PCOS – Polycystic ovaries?

-Why are androgens imbalanced?
+Why are androgens out of balance?

-While we cannot ignore the importance of androgens in the female body, their excessive production affects a woman’s overall hormonal health.
-Interestingly, it is estimated that more than 80% of women who show signs of hyperandrogenism (i.e. excessive androgen production), including acne or excessive hair loss, suffer from PCOS.( 3 )
+Although we cannot neglect the importance of androgens in the female body, their excessive production reflects on a woman's overall hormonal health.
+Interestingly, it is estimated that over 80% of women exhibiting signs of hyperandrogenism (i.e., excessive production of androgens), including acne or excessive hair loss, suffer from PCOS.
+(3)

 What are the main causes of increased androgen production?

-- Hormonal contraception – some types of hormonal contraception contain progestin along with androgens, which cause side effects such as hair loss or acne ( 4 )
+- Hormonal contraception – some types of hormonal contraception contain progestin along with androgens, which cause side effects such as hair loss or acne (4)

 How does insulin affect androgen production?

-- Insulin reduces the release of SHBG from the liver, which increases the bioavailability of free testosterone in the blood, and promotes increased androgenic activity (9 )
+- Insulin reduces the release of SHBG from the liver, which increases the bioavailability of free testosterone in the blood and promotes increased androgenic activity (9)

 Adrenal glands and adrenal androgens